 Rental property investors often come to us with questions regarding renting to tenants with pets.
-Landlords and even property managers sometimes fall into the trap of charging a separate pet deposit, when the reality is an additional pet-specific deposit is not in the best interest of the property owner.
+Landlords and even property managers sometimes make the mistake of charging a separate pet deposit (in addition to the security deposit), when the reality is a that a separately defined pet-specific deposit is not in the best interest of the property owner or the tenant.

 Let’s look at an example.
-You have a prospective tenant and they have a pet.
-You allow pets in your rental property, but decide to tack an additional $500 pet deposit onto their move-in costs, along with the standard $1,000 security deposit.
+Pretend you have a prospective tenant and they have a pet.
+You allow pets in your rental property, but decide to charge an additional $500 pet deposit in addition to the standard $1,000 security deposit.
 When it comes time for the tenant and their furry friend to move out, you discover significant damages.
 They’re late on rent, left a hole in the wall, and owe you for utilities.
 Conveniently, all of these charges come out to the exact amount of your $1,500 security deposit.

-Here’s the catch.
-If none of these charges were a direct result of the pet, you are obligated to cut that bad tenant a check for $500, returning their pet deposit you charged at move-in.
-You’re then left footing the bill on the extra $500 in charges before you can get the property turned and ready to rent again.
+But now you have a problem.
+If none of these charges were a direct result of the pet, you are obligated to refund the tenant a check for $500, returning the pet deposit you collected at move-in.
+You will then have to bill the ex-tenant for the additional $500 in damages you paid to get the property turned and ready to rent again.

-To avoid the circumstance about, we encourage rental property investors to raise the security deposit amount when renting to a tenant with pets.
-That way if there are damages at the end of the lease, pet-related or otherwise, you can keep whatever you need from the deposit to cover the damages without being restricted to separating out the pet deposit from the overall security deposit.
+To avoid this problem, we encourage rental property investors to increase the overall security deposit amount for a pet - but don't charge a "pet deposit".
+That way if there are damages at the end of the lease, pet-related or otherwise, you can correctly apply the security deposit to tenant caused damages without being restricted to separating out the pet deposit from the overall security deposit.

 Additional questions we often get on the topic are: